 Most manufacturing will be in small batches to refill stocks, or made-to-order for rarely needed products.
 All designs have to be adapted for complete recycling and re-usability of as many components as possible (means, products must use as few custom parts as possible).
 For example, there might be a standard that electronically controlled products either have to use an Arduino or Raspberry Pi board for control.

 Manufacturing should mostly rely on computer-controlled machines (3D printers, CNC mills etc.) because that brings in the efficiency of automation even for small-batch and single piece manufacturing.
 It also reduces the need for worker skills, and is less drudgery.

 Multiple specialized workshops have to work together to create the individual parts of a product and then to assemble it.
 This can be nicely organized with a distributed manufacturing platform: when a new products is ordered, the system splits it into orders for the individual workshops automatically.

 Users can (and are expected) to provide feedback and bug reports to products they use, via an issue tracker in the product development portal.
 Product development is not a local affair, though, as designs are shared and replicated globally to save efforts.
 Each city may only care for a few products.

 3.13.
 Sharing Systems

 The household level is not always the most efficient solution in terms of material use, energy use, system complexity and maintenance effort.
-It is still used where people prefer to rather invest the worktime themselves than paying somebody else because they can't afford the latter.
-This changes in a city economy with a coupon based non-deadlock economy where everyone is guaranteed work at all times.
-This allows neighbourhood level or city level services for example for:
+In spite of this, household solutions are currently still used where people can’t afford to pay somebody else for the work.
+This changes in a city economy with a coupon based no-deadlock economy where everyone is guaranteed work at all times.
+It allows neighbourhood level or city level services for example for: